iszczesniak/cpp/containers/index.md

 ## How iteration the new way works

-The new range-based loop is translated by a compiler to a regular loop, where the iteration variable is of an interator type.
+The new range-based loop is translated by a compiler to a regular loop, where the iteration variable is of an iterator type.
 The iteration variable is initialized with a value returned by the `begin` function.
 The loop continues if the value of the iterator is not equal to the value returned by the `end` function.
 In every iteration